brigadecore/brigade-metrics/README.md

     8443:443
 ```

-The dashboard should be accessible at `https://localhost:8443`.
-Expect to
+In this case, the dashboard should be accessible at `https://localhost:8443`.
-receive a cert warning.
+Expect to receive a cert warning.

 Log in using the username and password you selected in the previous section.